edujuan/tool-calling-interview-prep/docs/05-multi-agent.md

 ## Introduction

 A **multi-agent system** is a collection of autonomous AI agents that work together to accomplish complex tasks that would be difficult or impossible for a single agent.
+Think of it like a company: instead of one person doing everything, you have specialists working together - a researcher, a developer, a tester - each focused on what they do best.

+The key insight is that **specialization beats generalization** for complex tasks.
+A single "jack-of-all-trades" agent with 50 tools often performs worse than 5 specialized agents with 10 tools each.

 ### Key Concepts